stevennooijen/stairwaytotravel-frontend/README.md

 This is the code repository containing the frontend code for Stairway to Travel's website.
-The user interface is created using the [React](https://reactjs.org/) JavaScript library and the app is deployed on [Google Firebase](https://firebase.google.com/).
+The user interface is created using the [React](https://reactjs.org/) JavaScript library with many standard [Material-UI](https://mui.com/) components.
+The app is deployed on [Google Firebase](https://firebase.google.com/).

 Code for the backend web-service API and data preparation can be found in the